Kanchan1599/ANS/wiAddNewVMTemplate.md

 ## Step 3

-## Apply Image in Blueprint
+## Configure Image in Blueprint

  - Step 3.1

-    - For Appling Image Mapping go to Design, and select your blueprint and Add New image mapping in input of Image
+    - To Configure Image go to Design, and select your blueprint and Add New image mapping under image variable.

  ![Figure 1](images/VMTemplate5.PNG)